sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ### The UCT Selection Policy

 A key component of MCTS is the **Upper Confidence Bounds for Trees (UCT)** algorithm, introduced by Kocsis and Szepesvári<d-cite key="kocsis2006bandit"></d-cite>.
 UCT adapts the UCB1 algorithm to determine how child nodes are selected during the selection phase.
 There are two cases.
 (1) If a given node has not expanded all of its leaf nodes, then we expand them randomly.
 (2) Otherwise we select the node with the highest UCT value.
-The aim of the selection policy is to maintain a proper balance between the exploration (of not well-tested actions) and exploitation (of the best actions identifed so far)<d-cite key="swiechowski2022mcts"></d-cite>.
-The optimal action at any point in the search is selected by maximizing the UCT score:
+The aim of the selection policy is to maintain a proper balance between the exploration (of not well-tested actions) and exploitation (of the best actions identified so far)<d-cite key="swiechowski2022mcts"></d-cite>.
+The **optimal action** $$a^*$$ at any point in the search is selected by maximizing the UCT score shown in the brackets below:

 $$
 a^* = \underset{a \in A(s)}{\operatorname{argmax}} \left\{ Q(s, a) + C \sqrt{\frac{\ln N(s)}{N(s, a)}} \right\} \tag{2}